coinxp/exchange/README.md

 requires minimum to no efforts to get them running in a real production environment.

 ## Why NOT letting CoinXP Set Up EVERYTHING?
 Centralized v.s.
 Decentralized
 I would like to elaborate on the purpose and motivation of this article before venturing into the detailed technology discussions.
-One question we frequently got from our partners is why not letting CoinXP setting up everything for them.
+One question we frequently got from our partners is why not letting CoinXP set up everything for them.
 It is a valid question and desires some further discussion.

 The root motivation for this setup is to preserve all